 Our Team

-Konstantina is the Chair and Founder of Bringing [Dis]Ability to the Bar, and she is currently undertaking her pupillage with Nexus Chambers.
+Konstantina is the Chair and Founder of Bringing [Dis]Ability to the Bar, and a barrister at Nexus Chambers.
 She has been diagnosed with Ulrich Muscular Dystrophy and decided to found the organisation because she was exposed to severe discrimination and was discouraged from pursuing a career in the Bar by many.
 However, she knows that there are many disabled aspiring barristers out there who share similar experiences to hers.
 Through Bringing [Dis]Ability to the Bar, she hopes to support disabled individuals who want to become barristers.
 Konstantina envisions BDABar as a platform where we can dismantle the stereotypes and prejudices that affect disabled people and raise awareness of disabilities and accessibility.
-Fun fact: Konstantina, once upon a time, was studying astrophysics and participated in Greek National Competitions.
-Find out more about Konstantina here.

 Zoe Chan, Vice Chair, She/Her